nip-cxteam/model_res_dist_students/README.md

 - `seaborn`
 - `statsmodels`

-Perform the UK analysis by running the UK Analysis ipynb notebook.
+Perform the UK analysis by running the [UK Dataset](UK%20Analysis/UK%20Dataset.ipynb) notebook.

 The PH analysis ipython notebook requires the 2002 Datos barangay shapefiles that can be requested from PSA at https://psa.gov.ph/content/how-request-data-psa which contains the barangay shape and 2000 population.
-The geocodes can be updated using the script barangay_preprocessor.py.
+The geocodes can be updated using the script [barangay_preprocessor.py](PA%20Analysis/barangay_preprocessor.py).
 The barangay dataframe should have the following headers:

 "ProvinceName"
 "RegionName"